abelfubu/blog/src/content/create-a-blog-with-analog.md

 ---
-title: Create a blog with analog
+title: Create a blog with analog and angular
 slug: 2024-04-09-create-analog-blog
-description: Creating a blog with analog and discover about SEO, sitemaps, syntax highlighting code blocks and deploy your static site with render.
+description: Creating a blog with analog and angular and discover about SEO, sitemaps, syntax highlighting code blocks and deploy your static site with render.
 date: 2024-04-06
 tags:
   - frontend